 | Hide duplicates | Filter row 1 | Within the currently sorted order, shows only the first occurrence of each unique Freq + PI + PS combination.
 All subsequent duplicates are hidden.
 This is a display filter only – all rows remain in memory and are exported when the filter is cleared. |

-The Reset Filters button (filter row 1) clears all filters, checkboxes, text inputs, and distance presets in one click.
+The Reset Filters button (filter row 1) clears all filters, checkboxes, text inputs, and slider positions in one click.

 Click any column header to sort the table by that column.
 A second click on the same header reverses the sort direction.
 The current sort column is indicated by a ▲ (ascending) or ▼ (descending) arrow next to the header text.